The Issue: Charitable Tax Deduction

 However, eight days prior to its scheduled date to take effect, U.S. District Court Judge Amos L. Mazzant III issued a temporary injunction.
 His injunction prevents the rule from going into effect for now, nationwide.
 The delay buys time for further legal consideration of the rule.
 For more background on the rule change prior to the court action, read this memo to the field.

-- Find more details in the Tax Policy (pdf, 263 KB) and Artist-Museum Partnership Act (pdf 200 KB) Issue Briefs in the 2016 Congressional Arts Handbook.
+- Find more details in the Tax Policy (pdf) and Artist-Museum Partnership Act (pdf) Issue Briefs in the 2017 Congressional Arts Handbook.

 - Key Senate and House Committees for tax reform